2002WYT/Trace/README.md

 | GMAT | 3,254 |
 | TEM8 | 12,408 |

-Words may appear in more than one exam dictionary, so the sum of source counts is larger than the deduplicated total.
+Words may appear in more than one dictionary, so the sum of source counts is larger than the deduplicated total.
 Word Trace preserves all matching source labels for every candidate.

 ## Solver model

-Each clue row is compiled into four constraint types:
+Every clue row is compiled into four constraint types:

 ```text
 fixed positions        correct-position letters